Manuel87/TypographicSet/README.md

 ```

-PS: All fonts in the complex example are variable fonts, containing a weight- and a contrast-axis; and the Latin additionally has a separate height-axes.
+PS: All fonts in the complex example are variable fonts, containing a weight- and a contrast-axis; and the Latin additionally has a separate height-axis.